sjzeil/CoWeM/userReference/Public/buildingTheWebsite/buildingTheWebsite.md

     * You may optionally also specify an SSH key for access to that remote machine as `sshDeployKey`.
-    * If no such key is used, this will still take advantage of any ssh key agent you might have running.
+    * If no such key is used, this use any ssh key agent you might have running to authenticate on the remote machine.
+        * There is currently no option for supplying a simple password.
+          (Coming?)
     * Currently this deployment is done by packing the entire website into a Zip file archive, sending that file to the remote directory, and remotely issuing an `unzip` command there.